RobertBoganKang/rhythm_division/README.md

 # Rhythm Division
 ## Introduction
 Rhythm division is part of my research on music rhythm.
-This type of graph could show the inner logic of rhythm, which lays the fundation of music structural research in the future.
+This type of graph could show the inner logic of rhythm, which lays the fundation of music structural research for the future.
 ## Method
 Music rhythm has hierarchical structure.
 This structure shows the logic that human understand the rhythm of music.